Lyme Disease Co-infections

 - Loss of appetite

-Treatments for Babesia include herbal antimicrobials used in combination with antibiotics and anti-malarial medications.
+Treatments for Babesia include herbal antimicrobials used in combination with antibiotics and anti-malarial medications prescribed by your MD.
 Our naturopathic doctors may recommend the use of IV artemisinin, an herbal anti-parasitic used extensively for the treatment of malaria and malaria-like parasites, such as Babesia.
 IV artemisinin is most effective when combined with oxidative treatments such as ozone, ultraviolet blood therapy, IV hydrogen peroxide, or hyperbaric oxygen therapy.

 Babesia can cause severe debilitating symptoms, so our naturopathic doctors also utilize supportive therapies.
 These therapies help with energy, pain, and cognitive support.
 Our naturopathic doctors at the Nardella Clinic in Calgary may recommend a variety of herbal medications and IV therapies.
 Supportive IV therapies include curcumin, chelation, alpha-lipoic acid, glutathione and phosphatidylcholine.
 Hyperbaric oxygen therapy has also shown dramatic improvements in our patients suffering from Babesia.
 To learn more about how a comprehensive naturopathic approach to treating Babesia helped with recovery read here.